philspitler/allsorts/README.md

 ```

 ### Locally (in a model)
-Adds .sort, .sortable_fields and .unsortable_fields methods to only the User model
+Adds .sort, .sortable_fields methods to only the User model

 ``` ruby
 class User < ActiveRecord::Base